MarioSieg/maschinengott/README.md

-# Maschinengott (WIP)
+# Maschinengott
-The machine god (German: Maschinengott) is a very fast disassembler for x86-64.
+The machine god (German: Maschinengott) is a very fast terminal disassembler for x86-64.
 It uses all available CPU cores to disassemble huge binaries in a very short amount of time.
 It also shows some information about the machine code - for example the most used assembly instructions and the used ISA extensions.